flow38/Chainable-Command/README.md

         /// <summary>
         /// Register a callback for execution done "event"
         ///
-        /// Note 1 : You can register as many callback as you want.
+        /// - You can register as many callback as you want.
-        /// Note 2 : Registers callbacks will only be invoke when chained command (if exist ) is done.
+        /// - Registers callbacks will only be invoke when chained command (if exist ) is done.
         /// </summary>
         /// <param name="callback"></param>
         void OnExecuteDone(Action callback);

         /// <summary>
         /// Clean internal command stuff in order to do a new Execute call :
-        /// - Clear chained command if exist one
+        /// -> Clear chained command if exist one
-        /// - Set isDone flag to true
+        /// -> Set isDone flag to true
-        /// - Remove all callbacks registered via OnExecuteDone API.
+        /// -> Remove all  callbacks registered via OnExecuteDone API.
         ///
-        /// Note : could perfectly fit in a pool pattern context
         /// </summary>
         void Clear();